How the Workers’ Compensation Legal Process Works in New Mexico: What to Expect After Filing a Claim

 What If You Choose to Settle?

-Many workers’ comp cases end in a lump-sum settlement.
+Many (but not all) workers’ compensation cases end in a lump-sum settlement.
 This means agreeing to close your case in exchange for a one-time payment.
-Before this can happen, a settlement hearing must be held and approved by a judge.
+Before this can happen, a settlement hearing must be held and the settlement must be approved by a judge.

 The hearing is usually a short formality, but it’s important.
 The judge will ask questions to make sure you:

-Are not under the influence of anything that affects judgment
+• Are not under the influence of anything that affects your judgment

 This is your chance to speak honestly.
 If the judge believes the agreement is fair and that you understand what you’re agreeing to, they will approve the settlement.

-If you are on or may soon qualify for Medicare, special rules apply—including potential restrictions on using Medicare to pay for future treatment related to your injury.
+One situation that will prevent a lump settlement is if you are on or may soon qualify for Medicare if you have or plan to apply for social security or medicare within 30 months of settlement.
+In this situation, special rules apply—including restrictions on using Medicare to pay for future treatment related to your work injury (which can be Medicare fraud).
 We will walk you through these rules to avoid any legal issues.

 Let Us Guide You